NotebookLM starts rolling out chat history on mobile and the web

 Previously, the only way to save your chats in NotebookLM was to save a response as a note.
 Below the NotebookLM chatbot's response, there is a Save to note button that will add the response as a note in your notebook.
 This method came with a few limitations — saved responses are view only, and don't include your written prompts.
 You can still save NotebookLM chat responses to notes, but now there's chat history available as an alternative.

-There's a disclaimer in the Chat window in NotebookLM that explains chat history is only saved on the web, but mobile app support is coming "soon."
-This is typical for NotebookLM, as new features typically debut on the web before making their way to the mobile iOS and Android apps.
+A disclaimer in the Chat window in NotebookLM explained that chat history was only saved on the web, but mobile app support was coming "soon."
+As of Dec.
+17, that disclaimer has been removed, and Google says the rollout is 100% complete for both the web and mobile apps.

-You can try NotebookLM's saved chat history on the web starting now.
+You can try NotebookLM's saved chat history on the web and in the mobile app starting now.

 TOPICS